Let’s get started on this Phasmophobia Review.

 As you explore the house eventually the ghost will get angry and start to ‘hunt’.
 Your flashlight will blink on and off and the doors will all lock.
 You need to hide!

 If you don’t hide the ghost will chase you down and kill you.
-Immediately you will be muted and removed from the group chat until the end of the level, although you will be able to see what your teammates are doing from the ‘ghost world’.
+Immediately you will be muted and removed from the group chat until the end of the level, although you will be able to see and hear what your teammates are doing from the ‘ghost world’.

 After you identify the ghost in your journal you can end the round, see if you are correct, and receive money for a correct guess and any bonuses from photos you took.